ArneTillmann/HMC_Integrator_Comparison/Blogpost/Blog_post_integrator_comparison.md

 **TODO:** discuss order of leapfrog

 Now you might wonder: why look further since we have found a method yielding a reasonably exact approximation?
-After all, we can always diminish the error by shortening the stepsize and increasing the trajectory length!
+After all, we can always diminish the error by shortening the time step and increasing the trajectory length!

 Well, one answer is that there might be a more efficient way to approximate the equations of motions.
 But it also turns out that the Leapfrog is already not exact even for situations with a constant force $\vec F = -\nabla E = \text{const}$.